VILLASframework/documentation/docs/node/nodes/opal.md

 There are two ways to exchange sample values with an OPAL-RT simulator:

-1. Use our adapted version of OPAL-RT's AsyncIP example for asynchronous processes (see [AsyncIP client](../clients/async_ip.md))
+1. Use our adapted version of OPAL-RT's AsyncIP example for asynchronous processes (see [AsyncIP client](../clients/opal_async_ip.md))
     In this mode, OPAL will send sample data via UDP to VILLASnode.
 VILLASnode has to use the [`socket` node-type](socket.md).
 2. Run VILLASnode as an asynchronous process itself.
 This is a highly experimental feature and implemented in the node-type `opal`.
     It requires a 32-bit version of the `villas-node`.
-Data exchange is then handled using OPAL-RT's libOpalAsyncApi.
+Data exchange is then handled using OPAL-RT's `libOpalAsyncApi`.
     This settings of this node-type a described on this page.

 ## Prerequisites